 To talk about the history of Valley House we must go back to the late 1970s.
-The community of Stoke Heath in Coventry saw young people from the local area were struggling and getting into trouble.
+The community of Stoke Heath in Coventry saw that young people from the local area were struggling and getting into trouble.

 A group of volunteers came together and came up with the idea that with access to emergency housing, these young people could be supported to make a change.
-They approached the local council for help and were given a property - 84 Valley Road - and Valley House was born.
+They approached the local council for help, and were given a property - 84 Valley Road - and Valley House was born.

 Our Vision, Mission and Values

 Vision - Genuine opportunities for all, where people can respond confidently to the challenges of life.

 Mission - To work alongside people to take control of their lives and create their own futures.